 The Guide uniquely covers all Sparklets products made during the period 1896-1981, the first Sparklets Price Guide and lots more!
 Of course, the stars are the iconic Sparklets Soda Syphons.
 We hope you enjoy exploring the site, and welcome any feedback.

-****** Click here to view the latest updates! ******
+****** Click here to view new items and the latest updates! ******

 Glass/Early metal 1896-1955

 The first Sparklets syphon was made in 1896.
 As it contained water ‘gassed’ by the Sparklet bulb, it was covered in wicker as a safety measure.
 All subsequent glass syphons were covered in a steel wire mesh.
 The Glass range has 6 different models, with the later Standard D (right) being the one you are most likely to see today.
 Heads are aluminium-zinc alloy.
 Look for either the Standard model, or the more expensive De Luxe in chrome or silver plate with syphon and stand combined.

 The first metal syphons were made by Sparklets Corporation in the USA.
 All had 3 coloured bands, and were either finished in chromium plate or coloured enamel.
 They are instantly recognisable by the plastic cover on the sparklets inlet and by the chain attaching it to the syphon head.
 Base Markings: ‘Made in USA’ or ‘Sparklets Corporation New York’